McDermott-Group/Ecosystem/README.md

 # Ecosystem
-Public repo that stores LabRAD servers and other non-measurement related code
+Public repo that stores LabRAD servers and other non-measurement specific code.